hffariel/test-docs/README.md

 4. Remember to update the sidebar configurations in `.vuepress/sidebar/` every time you add a new file or a folder.

-5. Run `npm run lint` before you start a PR.
+5. Run `npm run lint` before startting a PR.

 ## Deployment